 Please use the link below to access information relating to parent rights and procedural safeguards.
 A copy of each document is presented to all special education parents at the yearly IEP meeting.
 Copies are also available at each school.

 To identify students who may be eligible for special education services, screening activities are conducted according to state regulations, school policy, upon recommendation of school staff, or upon written request from the parents.

 When screening results indicate a student may have a disability, the District will seek parental permission to conduct a multidisciplinary evaluation (MDE).
 This evaluation will include an educational psychological evaluation by one of our school psychologists.

-For students to receive special education services, a multiple disciplinary evaluation (MDE) must be completed.
-This evaluation will include an educational psychological evaluation.
-(For more information on East Pennsboro’s psychological services please see our Psychology Services page) A parent can request an evaluation for their child to determine if they qualify for special education services.
-More information can be obtained by contacting The Director of Special Education at (717) 732-3601 or your child’s guidance counselor.
+A parent can also request an evaluation for their child to determine if they qualify for special education services.
+More information can be obtained by contacting the Special Education Department at (717) 732-3601 or your child’s guidance counselor.

 In Pennsylvania, students qualify for special education services if they have one of the following physical or mental disabilities and need specially designed instruction:

 - Emotional Disturbance

 - Hearing Impairment